Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Present detailed findings and conclusions based on the analysis.

 Many forensic tools can generate a timeline, showing in a graphical format what file was edited at what time, like **EnCase** or **Autopsy**.

+## Others

+### PDS (Protected Distribution System)

+A PDS is a physically secure cabled network.
+It includes safeguards (acoustic, electric, electromagnetic, and physical) to permit its use for the transmission of unencrypted information through an area of lesser classification or control.